BrucePerens/ht/datasheets/baofeng/README.txt

-This schematic shows how RDA1846S is used in a commercial multi-band HT.
+These schematics show how RDA1846S is used in commercial multi-band HTs.

 The material in this folder is the copyrighted property of Fujian Baofeng Electronics Co., Ltd., and is stored here